ashish74624/UpFront/README.md

 To run this project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
+1. Clone the repository: `git clone https://github.com/ashish74624/UpFront.git`
-2. Navigate to the project directory: `cd your-repo`
+2. Navigate to the project directory: `cd UpFront`
 3. Install the dependencies: `npm install`
 4. Obtain an API key from [NewsAPI](https://newsapi.org/) by creating an account and generating a key.
 5. Create a `.env.local` file in the root directory and add the following line, replacing `YOUR_API_KEY` with your actual API key: